Employees warned pharmacy chains they needed more safeguards for prescription opioids

 NPR asked CVS and Walgreens to comment on the documents.
 CVS hasn't responded.
 A spokesperson for Walgreens declined to comment.

-This is the latest opioid trial to test the liability of corporate America for an opioid crisis which has killed hundreds of thousands of people.
+This is the latest trial to test the liability of corporate America for an opioid crisis that has killed hundreds of thousands of people.

 Under the federal Controlled Substances Act, firms involved in the opioid business — including pharmacy chains — are required to implement strict monitoring and safety programs.

-Lanier told jurors Monday that chain pharmacy stores were "the last line of defense...and they failed at that job."
+Lanier told jurors Monday that chain pharmacies were "the last line of defense ... and they failed at that job."

 Companies push back, blaming doctors and regulators